mantidproject/mantid/docs/source/concepts/scripting_workspaces.rst

 *Unsure how to script a certain process*?

-* Run the algorithm you want, maybe by clicking the appropriate button in the Workspaces Toolbox (Load, Save...)
+* Run the algorithm you want, maybe by clicking the appropriate button in the Workspaces Toolbox (e.g. Load)
 * Right-click on the output workspace > Show History
 * Save a script for this process to File or Clipboard